Positive del Pezzo Geometry: Numerical Experiments

 We ran the software \texttt{HomotopyContiunation.jl} on this system, using the method of monodromy loops, as explained in \cite{ST}.
 Our first serious experiment with this system ran 1708.32 hours on a \verb|2x 12-Core Intel Xeon E5-2680 v3| at \verb|2.5 GHz| with \verb|512 GB RAM|.
 The computation needed over 74.55 GB.
 We obtained $ 4884318 $ distinct complex solutions.
 The problematic length of the computation is due to the sheer size.
 For each generated loop in the iteration there are about 4 million that need to be tracked and checked against the existing list of solutions.
 We verified that the number achieved by our computations is in the correct order of magnitude using the estimation method of Hauenstein and Sherman \cite{HS}.

 At that point we got in touch with Sascha Timme, who is the main developer of the software \texttt{HomotopyContinuation.jl}.
 Sascha kindly took over the computations, and he even used them to improve his implementation of the certification method in \cite{BRT}.
 With this new implementation, he established a guarantee that there are $4884387$ distinct non-singular solutions.
-It is likely this is the correct number, but there is no proof yet, and it is possible that one or two solutions were missed, since the system is large and fairly ill-conditioned.
+The system is large and fairly ill-conditioned, so it is not surprising that it is missing $ 93 $ solutions compared to the number found in Olof Bergvall's forthcoming work.

 Sascha performed his computations with version 2.9.0 of \texttt{HomotopyContiunation.jl} on a \verb|MacBook Pro| with the \verb|M1 Pro Chip| and \verb|32 GB of RAM|.
 The computations used all $10$ threads.
 The total computation time was around $40$ hours.
 The final count of $ 4884387 $ was already reached after running the monodromy loops for $16$ hours.
 Just the certification of the solutions can now be performed in less than $30$ minutes, using the new improvements for \cite{BRT}.
 All the materials for these computations are made available at our {\tt MathRepo} page. \end{expe}